ReemBD/Tabit-Assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.4.

+## First Steps
+Copy the Repo to your local computer, and run npm install from the root of the project.
+## מןאןש
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.